Grand Belial's Key

-Grand Belial's Key (GBK) is a black metal band founded in Oakton, Virginia in 1992 by guitarist Gelal Necrosodomy and vocalist Lord Vlad Luciferian.
+Grand Belial's Key (GBK) is an American black metal band founded in Oakton, Virginia, in 1992 by guitarist Gelal Necrosodomy and vocalist Lord Vlad Luciferian.
 Lord Vlad Luciferian was later ejected from the group due to internal differences.
-The band is considered National Socialist black metal, a label in response to which the band has argued that its lyrics are simply "anti-Jewish/Christian and/or anti-religion".
-However, Gelal Necrosodomy has stated that "black metal to me is paganism, and paganism is neo-fascism, and neo-fascism is anti-christian, and anti-christianity is black metal.
-It is a circle that cannot be altered for everything fits in perfectly."
+To date the band has released four full-length albums.

+The band is considered to be a part of the National Socialist black metal (NSBM) scene.

 History

 Early history (1992–1996)

 The band started in 1992 with Gelal on guitars, bass guitar and keyboards, and Bestial Luciferian on drums and vocals.
 By the end of the year, they recorded their debut demo, Goat of a Thousand Young.
 The next year, they played their first concert with Kommando on bass (from Arghoslent) and Tom Philips (from While Heaven Wept) on keyboards as guests.
 After the show, Gelal quit the band due to his animosity toward Bestial Luciferian.
 The band soon split up, but Bestial Luciferian (now Lord Vlad Luciferian) tried to reform GBK, bringing with him Demonic on bass.
 Tom Philips was set to replace Gelal before Demonic convinced him to rejoin.
 This lineup then recorded the Triumph of the Hordes demo in 1994.

 After the release of the demo, Gelal and Demonic learned that Lord Vlad Luciferian added female voices to one of the songs without asking, and that he had messed up deals with several record companies.
 Gelal, now even more angry towards Lord Vlad Luciferian, fired him from the band.
 After this, Demonic quit the band due to lack of time, so Gelal asked The Marauder (guitar player of Arghoslent at the time) to play bass, and recruited The Black Lourde of Crucifixion on drums/vocals (Cazz Grant from Crucifier).
 This was the lineup which recorded the A Witness to the Regicide EP in 1996.